wdi-sg/project-2/README.md

 # Project 2: DoAP

 DoAP is a website designed for the dog-owners / lovers to post photographs of their pets and basic information.
-Also possible to check for any future social events.

 General public can report dog-fouling by uploading photograph and provide details for the relevant department to investigate.
 This is to promote and encourage social community engagement to help maintain better surrounding and environment.